 Did you know that the surface of the earth is over 70% covered in water?
 And you know how that water got there?
 Yep because it tends to here rain here on planet earth quite a lot!
 Indonesia does get rainy seasons and it is important to check before you fly whether you are going to hit one.
 The downpours can be intense so packing a good rain jacket is a must.

 There is no such thing as bad weather, only the wing gear for it.
 Don’t let a bit (of a lot) of rain ruin your trip and make sure you are ready with some top notch rain gear.
+This is especially vital if you visit Indonesia during the rainy season.

 This is our pick of the many rain jackets we have tried.
 It’s reliable & stylish and looks good worn out in the mountains or in city bars.
 As far as travel clothing goes, this an integral addition to your suitcase.